 What Happens If the Bankruptcy Trustee Files an Objection to Your Discharge?

 Under certain circumstances, the bankruptcy trustee appointed to administer your case may challenge your right to receive a bankruptcy discharge.
-If the trustee believes that you should not be entitled to a discharge, he or she will file an objection with the court and ask the judge to deny your discharge.
+If the trustee believes you should not be entitled to a discharge, they will file an objection with the court and ask the judge to deny your discharge.
 Read on to learn more about what happens if the trustee files an objection to your bankruptcy discharge.

 What Is an Objection to Discharge?

-A bankruptcy discharge eliminates your personal liability for (and obligation to pay back) most types of debt.
-But the bankruptcy trustee, the U.S. Trustee, and your creditors have the right to challenge your discharge if they believe that you should not be allowed to wipe out some or all of your debts in bankruptcy.
+A bankruptcy discharge eliminates your personal liability and obligation to pay back most types of debt.
+However, the bankruptcy trustee, the U.S. Trustee, and your creditors have the right to challenge your discharge if they believe you should not be allowed to wipe out some or all of your debts in bankruptcy.

-If a party in interest wants to challenge your discharge, it must file a written objection with the court and explain to the judge why you should not receive a bankruptcy discharge.
+A trustee who wants to challenge your discharge must file a written complaint with the court and explain to the judge why you should not receive a bankruptcy discharge.

 Reasons the Bankruptcy Trustee Might Object to Your Discharge

-If you want to receive a discharge, you must be honest with the court and cooperate with the trustee throughout the entire bankruptcy process.
+To receive a discharge, you must be honest with the court and cooperate with the trustee throughout the bankruptcy process.
 The trustee will typically file an objection to your discharge if you:

 • lie on your bankruptcy papers or during your meeting of creditors (also called the 341 hearing)

-• hide, transfer, or destroy your property in order to defraud your creditors
+• hide, transfer, or destroy your property to defraud your creditors

 • conceal, destroy, falsify, or fail to keep records of your financial activities